KAY Hay

 And then the storm came.

-It roared through the city’s underbelly, beneath the blue cloud, until the wind crushed the city’s wings.
+It roared through the city’s underbelly like a god unchained, tearing beneath a bruised blue sky, until the wind crushed the city’s wings—her chest, her lungs, the last of her strength.

 “Flattened the walls of her heart.”